zenithtech/wordpress-react/README.md

 A single-page [Wordpress](https://wordpress.com/) bootstrapped theme built with [React](https://facebook.github.io/react/) and [Flux](https://facebook.github.io/flux/), routing with [react-router](https://github.com/ReactTraining/react-router/tree/master/packages/react-router), and bundling with [Webpack](https://github.com/webpack/webpack).

 ## Features
-- No requirement to install any Wordpress plugins
+- No requirement to install any Wordpress plugins, works out of the box
+- No requirement for special `.htaccess` settings
+- Menus built on the client-side from flat trees
 - Separate `dev` and `production` builds <i>(accessed with the `?dev` URL query param)</i> (See [Examples](#examples) below)
-- Maintain non-WP URL query params thoughout the app (See [Query param examples](#query-param-examples) below)
+- Maintains non-WP URL query params thoughout the app (See [Query param examples](#query-param-examples) below)
 - Ability to create regular Wordpress custom templates, and include shortcodes, JS, and PHP
-- Requested pages are cached
+- Requested pages are cached and not requested again
 - Ability to differ cached pages from non-cached
 - Ability to access pages not in the menu and maintain routing
 - Ability to access pages via any permalink type (See [Notes](#notes) below)